aseaboyer-intrax/stdclassjs/README.md

         * If no argument is given, then the parent constructor will be inherited.
 See the examples section if you're not sure what that means.
         * Useful when you just want to create a child with overridden methods.
     * Copies `extend`, `implement`, and `neo` static methods to the new child class.
-    * Returns the constructor it's attached to.
+    * Returns `constructor`, or if the constructor argument is omitted, it returns a new _inherited_ constructor.
 * `implement( [ Object, ... ] )`
     * Add properties to the prototype of the constructor it is attached to.
     * _All_ non-null/non-undefined properties on _all_ objects passed to implement will be added to the class constructor prototype.